Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 Related: For a complete overview of all your options, see our restaurant POS system guide.

 This guide breaks down the cheapest restaurant POS systems available in the UK, with real pricing and honest trade-offs.
-Whether you're running a cafe, food truck, or independent restaurant, you'll find a cheap restaurant POS system that fits your budget without sacrificing the features you actually need.
+Whether you're running a cafe, food truck, or independent restaurant, you'll find one that fits your budget without sacrificing the features you actually need.

 What You'll Learn